IPv64/P1-Meter-ESP8266/README.md

+## !!!Warning!!!
+This repository is not actively maintained! !!!Warning!!!

 # P1-Meter-ESP8266
 Software for the ESP2866 that sends P1 smart meter data to pimatic (with CRC checking and OTA firmware updates)